Children’s Foot Check

 - The heavier the shoe the harder their little feet and legs have to work

 There is no one brand whereby all their shoes will have these characteristics.
 Also, expensive shoes aren’t necessarily any healthier for your child’s feet.
 Therefore it is important to assess each individual shoe on these merits.
+At My FootDr, we have a selection of footwear to protect the growing feet of your little ones.

 Remember to check the size of their socks for appropriate fit regularly.
 Children’s socks tend to be forgotten about however wearing socks which are too small can apply excess pressure to the toes and may cause them to claw.